-The Genetics and Genomics Initiative (GGI) at NC State University would like to invite current graduate students and postdoctoral fellows to participate in two summer contests aimed at illuminating the breadth of research taking place in GGI-affiliated labs at NC State.
-The winners of these competitions will be awarded cash prizes from our corporate sponsors.
+The Genetics and Genomics Initiative (GGI) at NC State University invited current graduate students and postdoctoral fellows to participate in two summer contests aimed at illuminating the breadth of research taking place in GGI-affiliated labs at NC State.
+The winners of these competitions are shown below and were awarded cash prizes from our corporate sponsors.

 Present a 3-min Zoom flash talk about your genetics/genomics-related research at the GGI seminar series on August 17, 2020.
 This opportunity will enable you to hone your presentation skills and publicize your work in the GGI community.
 If you would like to participate, submit your name, the name of your PI, your proposed talk title, and a brief abstract (150-200 words) no later than July 15, 2020.
 Apply by filling out the Google form.

 You will be notified by July 22, 2020 if your topic was selected for the 3-min presentation.
 Up to 10 student/postdoc speakers will be invited to present via Zoom on August 17 to jump-start the 2020-2021 GGI seminar series.
 The best talk will be selected by a panel of judges and the contest winner will be announced at the GGI retreat on August 29, 2020.